Sreyan88/MIDAS-IIITD/Speech Emotion Problem/README.md

 2. Training LSTM Network using Filter Bank features of a wav file (Using Keras)
 3. Training 2D CNN after augentation of a wav file and taking logmelspectrum features.
 Augmentations include adding random noise, random padding and random time shift.(Using PyTorch)

-make_conda_env.sh - Bash Script for making conda environment and installing all dependancies.
+<b>make_conda_env.sh</b> - Bash Script for making conda environment and installing all dependancies.